openforis/sepal/README.md

 instructions will change, and improve, over time.

 ### Prerequisites
-A Linux or Windows installation.
-While it might be possible, with significant effort, to get SEPAL running on Windows, it is not supported.
-In addition to this, the following software is needed:
+In order to build and run the SEPAL system, a Linux or Windows installation is needed.
+While it might be possible, with significant effort, to do this on Windows, it is not supported.
+The end-users on the other hand, are of course free to use whatever Operating system they prefer, including Windows.

+In addition to this, the following software must be installed:

 [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html),
 [Maven](https://maven.apache.org/download.cgi), and